SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ## Links

-Links are the tool of choise to referr to another or external page.
+Links are the tool of choice to refer to another or external page.
 Please use the `link` font style.
 By default links have a underline and are primary-colored.
 Under consideration of the text styling principles the text-color can be changed in exceptional usecases.
 Please doublecheck with your assigned UX-Designer.

 ## Truncation